 Project Heita!
 South Africa recently completed its fourth summer immersion trip for Bethel faculty, staff, students, and community members.
 Participants learned from South African leaders of the reconciliation movement, visited apartheid and slavery museums, and volunteered in AIDS hospices and children's homes.

 Through a partnership with the urban Frogtown/Summit-University (FSU) community of St. Paul, hundreds of Bethel students have participated in service learning projects such as literacy tutoring with disadvantaged youth.
 The College of Adult & Professional Studies also offers college courses at Bethel University’s FSU Community Partnership Office.

 We are in the midst of hosting a five-year series of national academic conferences on the intersection of sociology and Christian reconciliation.

 President Jay Barnes wants Bethel University to become synonymous with groundbreaking, meaningful work in reconciliation.
 But Bethel can lead in Christian reconciliation only if we first live up to this value.

 Partnering with a number of student and faculty groups, President Barnes, Chief Diversity Officer Leon Rodrigues, and the deans of our intercultural and international programs are creating a richly representative and welcoming community of believers.

-We have made significant strides in recent years—an expanded staff in the Office of Intercultural Programs and Services works extended hours to support students of color; new financial aid resources bring tuition within reach of most students; and the seminary programs on the East Coast and in San Diego are broadly diverse.
+We have made significant strides in recent years—an expanded staff in the Office of Intercultural Programs and Services works extended hours to support students of color; new financial aid resources bring tuition within reach of most students; and the seminary programs in San Diego are broadly diverse.
 But there is still much important work ahead.